berndhopp/LCCD/README.md

     5) the frontend-part of the app should allow the user to send a mail to infections@ftcapp.org with a copy of his (positive) test results and the UUID that was created in step 1.
 It may be a better option to create a separate endpoint for this instead of using email, but this way it's easier to implement.

+"Nice to have" would be an option for a broadcast to all whatsapp/signal/whatever-contacts after a positive test-result was uploaded, I just don't know if there is an API for that.

 ####Server